gio8tisu/GAN-PoC/README.md

 ## Adversarial approach
 The adversarial approach is similar to the naive one, but uses a discriminator NN to measure the similarity with the target distribution.
-I.e, another model is simultaniously trained to predict how probable its input comes from the target distribution or it has been synthesized by the generator model (hence, the name adversarial).
-A succesfully trained model using this method will generate diverse samples with a distribution similar to the target one.
+I.e, another model is simultaniously trained to predict how likely its input comes from the target distribution or it has been synthesized by the generator model A succesfully trained model using this method will generate diverse samples with a distribution similar to the target one.